Insane Clown Posse Set Date For Official Juggalo March On Washington Protesting FBI Gang Designation

 In 2011, the FBI listed the Juggalos as a “loosely-organized hybrid gang” in their Gang Task report.
 The Insane Clown Posse members Violent J and Shaggy 2 Dope have been working within the legal system ever since, hoping to have the designation removed.
 The Juggalos are, after all, just what the group called their fan following, who often dress in the same clown makeup as the entertainers.

-“We have tried to use the American judicial system to achieve justice and we failed” the march’s official website reads.
+“We have tried to use the American judicial system to achieve justice and we failed,” the march’s official website reads.
 “So on Saturday, September 16, 2017, we are taking our fight to the streets.
 Literally.”

-The Juggalo March website goes into detail about the specifics of the gathering in Washington D.C. planned for September.
+The Juggalo March website goes into detail about the specifics of the gathering in Washington, D.C., planned for September.
 March organizers have made it clear that Juggalos are headed to Washington to have their voices heard, probably because a large gathering of Juggalos could be considered a threat due to their gang designation.
 The group wants to make sure that it is well publicized before the event that they are coming to town to protest just that.

 “To be sure, this is NOT a party, Gathering of the Juggalos, or a frivolous social event.
 This march is a serious, peaceful public demonstration, organized for one purpose — to deliver a message to the world showing how Juggalos have been unfairly stigmatized and discriminated against simply for identifying as being part of a particular music-based subculture.
 The golden rule of the march for participants is simply this: If you’re not serious about being there, just stay home.”